Safety at Sea: Inmarsat C Vs Iridium GMDSS

 The Inmarsat-C system is currently used on the majority of vessels around the world, providing the mechanism to send and receive distress alerts, safety messages, and general communication.
 Vessels can call for help at the push of a button, with the ships exact position, course and speed automatically transmitted to the nearest MRCC (there are a total of 14 MRCCs).

 It is an affordable solution that is easy to install and maintain.
-The terminal consists of a transceiver unit, antenna, and control display.
+The terminal consists of a transceiver unit, antenna, control display and printer.
 It enables the vessel to establish a satellite connection and exchange data messages.
 The control display unit provides an interface for sending and receiving messages, accessing system settings, and monitoring the status of the communication link.

 Whilst the low price point makes it an accessible solution for all vessels, Inmarsat-C operates on low bandwidth, and is designed to be used for text-based messaging and small data files.
 A disadvantage of the system is that voice communication is not supported, therefore it can’t be used for real-time conversation.